- San Francisco, California, United States

 - February 02

-In addition to print journalism, I have appeared on several syndicated national talk radio programs, including for CBS Radio, Fox News and other stations to discuss politics, parenting, anti-aging/health as well as comedy appearances about pop culture.
+Radio & T.V. includes appearances on syndicated national talk radio programs, including for CBS Radio and others wherein I have discussed politics, parenting, anti-aging/health as well as comedy appearances about pop culture.

-Journalism awards include The Edward R. Murrow award, two Golden Mike awards, four Society of Professional Journalists First awards and The Los Angeles Press Club.
+The Edward R. Murrow Award, 2 Golden Mike awards, 4 Society of Professional Journalists First awards and The Los Angeles Press Club.
 Awards were granted for Excellence in Reporting for both print and broadcast reporting.

 I've Got Issues --- www.francescabiller.org